Forbidden Siren poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Yuki and Naoki actively choose to travel to Yamijima island despite warnings, crossing onto the cursed land., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Yuki and Naoki discover the truth: the siren sound transforms people into undead shibito.
+The analysis reveals that this crucial beat Yuki and Naoki discover the truth: the siren sound transforms people into undead shibito.
 Naoki is separated from Yuki and begins to change., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 69 minutes initiates the final act resolution at 79% of the runtime.
 Yuki realizes the cyclical nature of the curse and that she must either escape or become part of the island forever.
 She makes one final attempt., demonstrating the transformation achieved throughout the journey.